thoth-station/datasets/README.md

 This repo contains notebooks to download and explore the datasets provided by Thoth Team.

-The datasets are available from two sources:

-- On Kaggle under [Thoth Station](https://www.kaggle.com/thothstation/datasets), where you can also use them directly through Kaggle kernels.
+The datasets are available on Kaggle under [Thoth Station](https://www.kaggle.com/thothstation/datasets), where you can also use them directly through Kaggle kernels.
 If you want to work locally, just download the dataset after signing in with your account.

-- As [Git LFS](https://git-lfs.github.com/) under this repo if you want to work on your local machine.

 ## Overview